 The Curlsmith – Double Cream Deep Quencher – Vegan Moisturising Deep Conditioner offers great nourishment for dry and stiff hair.
 It has a thick consistency for ultimate hydration.

-When deep conditioning, you will always get the best results if you use a hot head thermal cap, otherwise known as a deep conditioning cap.
+When deep conditioning, you will always get the best results if you use a thermal heat cap, otherwise known as a deep conditioning cap.

-The cap helps open up the hair cuticles which allows more product to penetrate the hair and moisturise the centre of the hair shaft much faster.
+The cap helps open up the hair cuticles which allows more product to penetrate the hair and moisturize the center of the hair shaft much faster.

 You can also wrap your deep conditioned hair in cling film if you don’t have a deep conditioning cap.